-Robynn has lived in the foothills for most of her life and now lives in Placerville with her husband Brian and their twin daughters.
+Robynn has lived in the foothills for most of her life.
 Robynn is passionate about high quality, organic, slow and local food and has been shopping at the Co-op since before it was a Co-op.
 Robynn has a background successfully managing finance sales and real estate sales for 20 years, and will bring these skills to her work on the Board of Directors.

 Jorden has been a part of the Placerville community for most of his life where he is currently running a small business with his life partner and raising his two sons.
 Jorden is excited at the possibility to bring his experience in co-op management, passion in local organic foods, and knowledge of the community to further the success and viability of our store.